-Unit 1 Section B: Local Study - Northern Ireland and its Neighbours, 1920-49
+Unit 1 Section B: Local Study - Northern Ireland and its Neighbours, 1965-98

-In this option, students focus on the changing relationships between the north and south of Ireland and Britain following the partition of the island of Ireland.
-Students examine the changing relationships against the backdrop of peace, war and neutrality.
-They also explore the significant impact of World War II on relations between Northern Ireland and its neighbours.
+(30%) In this option, students focus on the changing relationships between Northern Ireland, Britain and the Republic of Ireland, and among the different communities in Northern Ireland, against the backdrop of political and civil unrest.
+Students also explore the introduction of direct rule, the increase in paramilitary violence, the attempts to find a political solution and the impact on Northern Ireland and its neighbours.
 Areas covered include: